villuv/micronaut-scheduled-test/README.md

 This is repeated on every scheduled interval

 ### My expectations:
-* An single instance of `ScheduledBean` is created by factory
+* A single instance of `ScheduledBean` is created by factory
 * Scheduling should work